HAKC-MSV/MSV/README.md

 # MSV: Memory Safety Validation

-MSV is an LLVM-based static analysis framework for validating memory safety properties in Linux kernel code.
+MSV is an LLVM-based **M**emory **S**afety **V**alidation framework, combining [DataGuard](https://www.ndss-symposium.org/ndss-paper/auto-draft-212/) (NDSS 2022) and [Uriah](https://dl.acm.org/doi/pdf/10.1145/3658644.3690310) (CCS 2024).

+This repository upgrades the original LLVM 10-based MSV to LLVM 14.0.0, together with the corresponding updates required for SVF, PDG, and the MSV analysis pipeline.
+The goal is to make the analyses pipeline compatible with HAKC for future development.

+The original LLVM 10 version is available at: [Unified Memory Safety Validation](https://github.com/Lightninghkm/Unified-Memory-Safety-Validation).

-The analysis stack uses **LLVM 14.0.0** and integrates:
+The analysis integrates:

 - [SVF](https://github.com/SVF-tools/SVF) for pointer and value-flow analysis;